viiktr/trakt-lite/README.md

 - **`TRAKT_SESSION_SECRET`:** The session encryption secret for the Trakt API.
   - `deno task insecurity:generate`

+### External Contribution - Unleash Your Inner Code Wizard!

+Want to contribute to Trakt Lite and leave your mark on the digital tapestry of media?
+Excellent!
+Here's how to tap into your inner code-slinging sorcerer:

+1. **Summon a Trakt Application:** Venture forth to the [Trakt Settings](https://trakt.tv/oauth/applications) and conjure a new application.
+It's like creating a digital familiar, ready to do your bidding.
+1. **Set the `Redirect uri:`:** Point this mystical path to `http://localhost:5173/` - the gateway to your local development realm.
+1. **Set the `Javascript (cors) origins:`:** Ensure this incantation also points to `http://localhost:5173/` to allow cross-origin sorcery.
+1. Now that you've forged your Trakt application, it's time to imbue your development environment with the mystical energies of the Client ID and Client Secret.

+**A Word of Caution, Fellow Traveler:**

+While public applications can be used, they might withhold some of their secrets.
+Think of it as a trial version of an ancient spellbook.
+Limitations
+include:

+- **Missing Image Links:** Alas, the visual delights of posters and banners will remain shrouded in mystery.
+- **"Up Next" Dysfunction:** This powerful prophecy, revealing your future viewing pleasures, will be temporarily silenced.

+Fear not, for these measures are in place to protect Trakt Lite from the nefarious clutches of scrapers and bots.
+We wouldn't want our precious data to fall into the wrong hands, would we?

+Now go forth and code with the fury of a thousand suns!
+The future of Trakt Lite awaits your brilliance. ✨

 ## Getting Started

 This is a Deno project, so you need to have Deno installed on your machine